Anna Rubio. Photo: Quelic Berga

 I am working on two new novels.
 One is set in the late 11th century and features a female troubadour from this village, Farrera.
 Most of the action takes place in Toulouse and Poitiers, but there will also be some scenes set here and in Aragon.

-My second novel is set in the future, in the 23rd century, and engages with climate change and accompanying change on all levels: social, economic, technological.
+The second new novel I am working on is set in the future, in the 23rd century, and engages with climate change and accompanying change on all levels: social, economic, technological.
 I am especially interested in what the old technologies, lifestyles and means of survival from the past can teach us about the future.
 At dinner I talk with Ceske about the food that she and Arnau and many Catalans are used to foraging from their environments: mushrooms, fruit, nuts, herbs, and how many city people in the UK and probably many rural ones too no longer have this knowledge for living with the seasonal rhythms.

 At dinner Lluis and Quelic talk about Catalan independence and history.
 There has been iron mining in this area for centuries and hence the name of this village.
 Each night Arnau Llobet cooks an amazing meal for us and his artistry extends beyond the delicious food too.
 Tonight he has scattered pomegranates and red autumn leaves on the table so that it is like picknicking in a forest glade.
 He was up early climbing above 2000 feet to gather the mushrooms that make part of our meal this evening.
 He tells us about seeing the shy chamois deer up there.